k2tzumi/mob-timer-bot/README.md

 Publish > Deploy as web app.. > Update
 Grant access

+The URL of the current web app after deployment will be used as the request URL for the OAuth authentication screen and Slack message action.

 ### Register with the Slack API

 * Create New App